Air Jordan 2 x UNION 'Grey Fog' (DN3802-001) Release Date

 Chris Gibbs and UNION continue to push Jordan Brand design in vintage-inspired directions that feel new and look fresh.
-For the 35th anniversary of the Air Jordan 2, UNION took a luxury-inspired style and flipped it, adding an alternative array of premium details in a muted Grey Fog colourway.
-Taking textiles from their own history in streetwear culture, they have created an upper that is a mixed materials maverick—combining durable canvas and rich suede for an unexpected effect.
-For a modern, colourful twist on a classic silhouette, the suede mid-panel is perforated instead of featuring the AJ2's lizard-like textured leather, allowing an Equator Blue accent to create a pop of heritage flavour.
+For the 35th anniversary of the Air Jordan 2, UNION took a luxury-inspired style and flipped it, adding an alternative array of premium details in a muted Grey Fog colorway.
+Taking textiles from their own history in streetwear culture, the upper is a mixed materials maverick — combining durable canvas and rich suede for an unexpected effect.
+For a modern, colorful twist on a classic silhouette, the suede mid-panel is perforated instead of featuring the AJ2's lizard-like textured leather, allowing an Equator Blue accent to create a pop of heritage flavor.
 A custom Jumpman label on the tongue sits alongside a sample tag-inspired UNION woven label and UNION lace tab.

 SKU: DN3802-001